 AND operator is important.

-As you can see, finding large files, finding small files or even files between a certain size is pretty easy in File Explorer.
-Just play around a bit with the size parameter and File Explorer will help you along the way some useful suggestions in the drop-down menu.
+As you can see, finding large, small, or even files of a certain size is pretty easy in File Explorer.
+Just play around a bit with the size command, and File Explorer will help you along the way with some useful suggestions in the drop-down menu.

-Hope that helps.
-If you are stuck or need some help, comment below and I will try to help as much as possible.
+If you are stuck or need help, send an email, and I will try to help as much as possible.